 So what is Ofsted’s definition of cultural capital?

 According to their school inspection handbook, Ofsted’s definition of cultural capital is:

 “As part of making the judgement about the How good or bad something is. of education, inspectors will consider the extent to which schools are equipping pupils with the knowledge and cultural capital they need to Achieving a set goal or target. in life.
 Our understanding of ‘knowledge and cultural capital’ is derived from the following wording in the national curriculum: ‘It is the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.’”

 Schools of thought: what are people saying about it?

 There have been mixed views on Ofsted’s mandatory introduction of ‘cultural capital’ into the curriculum.

 The thought behind its introduction is to expose disadvantaged children to cultural experiences and background knowledge that will equip them with cultural knowledge to propel them further in their education, careers and social development.

-Some teachers at schools in more deprived areas believe this could have a A happy or optimistic outlook. impact on their pupils.
+Some teachers at schools in more deprived areas believe this could have a Beneficial or good. impact on their pupils.
 Developing cultural capital within a school setting can give exposure to children to experiences that they may otherwise not have had.
 Alan Boyd, a teacher, says that he feels he is “providing opportunities and experiences that our parents can’t pass on to their children.
-Even simple things To experience something in a positive way. going to a beach or Land or water used to produce crops or raise animals for food…. that many children take for granted.
+Even simple things like going to a beach or Land or water used to produce crops or raise animals for food…. that many children take for granted.
 Our school is in a deprived area so not many of the parents own cars.
 This stops them from having day trips and travelling away from their immediate area.”

 Is Ofsted’s definition too vague?